 The villain's master plan in Bruceploitation film Game of Death 2.

-Jigsaw does this in the entirety of the bathroom trap in Saw.
+Jigsaw does this for the entirety of the bathroom trap in Saw.

-And Agent Perez in Saw VI, who faked her death two movies before
+Agent Perez in Saw VI faked her death two movies before.

 X-Men Origins: Wolverine: Kayla Silverfox conspires with William Stryker to win Logan's heart and then fake her death in exchange for her abducted sister's safety.

 In Revenge of The Pink Panther, Inspector Clouseau is targeted for assassination.
 After one of the (unsuccessful) attempts leads to the public mistakenly thinking he's been killed, Clouseau decides to maintain the ruse in order to find out who's behind the plot.

 In The Negotiator, Roman, the hostage negotiator-turned-taker, pretends to shoot one of the hostages in order to convince the police to take him seriously so that he can figure out who framed him via computer files.
 It's also used at the end, when Saban shoots Roman and he falls to the ground, motionless and with blood pooling on the floor.
 He convinces Frost he wants a cut of the money at stake in order to get him to spill the beans about setting Roman up.

 In Bullitt, the police investigation ultimately uncovers a mobster's plot to fake his own death and escape scot-free.
 Johnny Ross embezzles money from The Mafia, then cuts a deal with a senator to testify against the Mafia in exchange for a pardon and witness protection.
 Ross then tricks an innocent man into going to San Fransisco in his place, where he's killed by the mob hitmen sent to silence Ross.